 The American Society for the Prevention of Cruelty to Animals (ASPCA) maintains a list of food items that are strictly prohibited for cats as they are toxic to them.
 Here is the list for your reference:

-- Anything with yeast – can cause gas in stomach.
+- Anything with yeast – can cause gas in the stomach.

 - Chocolate – can cause seizures and tremors.

-- Coffee – bad for them in general.
+- Coffee – is bad for them in general.

-- Fruits with citric acid – know to cause complications in cats.
+- Fruits with citric acid – are known to cause complications in cats.

 - Coconut and its water – cause digestive problems.